Mississippi Operating Under the Influence Laws

 |Ignition Interlock Device Possible?||Yes (discretionary for first offenders; mandatory for repeat offenders)|

 You have the option of representing yourself in a DUI case.
-But because a DUI conviction can negatively impact your ability to drive, your insurance rates, and your criminal record, it is advisable to have a DUI attorney review your case at no cost to you before making any decisions.
-An attorney can analyze your unique arrest details and look for any potential flaws in your case to assist you in getting the best possible outcome.
+But because a DUI conviction can negatively impact your ability to drive, your insurance rates, and your criminal record, it is advisable to seek professional legal advice.
+A Mississippi DUI attorney can analyze your unique arrest details and look for any potential flaws in your case to assist you in getting the best possible outcome.